Chesil Cove: Flooding defences

 The adjoining village of Chiswell was established predominately as a fishing community.
 Despite its vulnerability to sea storms and flooding, Chiswell developed into a thriving community.
 One of the best-documented incidents of flooding occurred in the Great Storm of 1824.
 The storm saw the death of thirty residents, the destruction of eighty houses, and the damage of many others.
 The construction of a sea wall finally commenced in 1958, and work on this scheme continued until 1965.
 The wall extended from the far end of Chesil Cove, at West Weares, to the location of the village's Cove House Inn.
 A promenade was laid-out on top of the wall, and this became a popular attraction.

 Despite the sea wall proving a worthy defence, incidents of widespread flooding continue.
 During December 1978 and February 1979, two major storms caused further devastation to Chiswell.
-Accordingly, further defence were installated during the 1980s.
+Accordingly, further defence were installed during the 1980s.
 During January–February 2014, violent storms across the south-west of England caused more flooding in the village.